Skip to main content

 Working out at home has become popular during the pandemic, since many community gyms and fitness centers were forced to close.
 While some people bought (or rented) expensive exercise equipment, these things aren’t necessary for you to enjoy a good home workout.

-You can get a good workout for free by doing push-ups, crunches, and planking in place.
-There are also lots of workout videos available for free on YouTube.
+You can get a good workout at no-cost by doing push-ups, crunches, and planking in place.
+There are also lots of workout videos available on YouTube.
 Or you can download one of the countless exercise apps available, to guide you through a scheduled workout routine.
 If you’re up for it, you can upgrade your previously-mentioned walk into a run or bike around your neighborhood.
 Your body will love the exercise, and you didn’t even been to pay a gym membership or buy expensive equipment to get it.

 Meditate

 Speaking of spirit, another great way to nourish one’s inner self is through meditation.
-A completely free activity, meditation enables you to clear your mind and center yourself.
+An activity that comes at no cost, meditation enables you to clear your mind and center yourself.
 It’s a proven way to lessen stress and become more focused and at peace with oneself.

 Meditation is so effective at renewing the mind and spirit that many people practice it for hours each day.
 However, most experts seem to agree that 30-to-60 minutes of regular meditation is enough for most people.
 If you don’t know where to start, the internet is again your friend here.
 Find a YouTube channel or smartphone app with guided meditation activities.
 Hopefully, regular meditation will reduce your stress, alter your mood, and help you gain perspective on life.